LArchCS/Handwritten-Equation-Recognition-Tensorflow/README.md

 2017.05.05

 ##
-I got a A+ for my COSI Artificial Intelligence course at the end.
+This course project got a A+ in Spring/2017 COSI 101A Artificial Intelligence class.